AljoschaMeyer/valuable-value/README.md

 A canonic encoding is one where there is a one-to-one correspondence between values and codes.
 The valuable value canonic encoding is a subset of the compact encoding, obtained through the following restrictions:

-- ints and collections must use the shortest possible encodings for their length/size
+- ints, arrays and maps must use the shortest possible encodings for their length/size
-- set items must be sorted ascendingly according to the linear order
+- strings are always encoded as regular arrays
+- sets are always encoded as regular maps
-- map entries must be sorted ascendingly by their keys, according to the linear order
+- map entries must be sorted ascendingly by their keys, according to the linear order, each key occuring at most once